-The other reason to factor your changes before they make it into production is simple higene.
-That a person looking at change sets in linear temporal order has a good idea of what is changing in each patch.
-That is, that each patch presents a good self contained step in the march of code over time.
+The other reason to factor your changes before they make it into production is simple; consumability.
+We want to make sure that a person looking at the history of change in a repository has a good idea of the rate of change and the reason for change.

 This will help in maintaining our code base.
 It will help us understand why a particular change occurred and what the steps leading up to that change will be.
 Also the discipline of patch hygiene will help you focus on the change that needs to occur for to solve just problem at hand.
 Saving a lot of wasted time and effort on things that don't matter.